ozydingo/blue_speck/README.md

 * Validate allowable values
 * Easily generate documentation for your API endpoints

-(Note: using `despec!` instead of `despec` to modify params in place performs only a `dup`, not a `deep_dup`, so be careful with in-place modification of param values!)
+## What's new (just the highlights)
+### v 1.0.0
+* Rails 5 support!
+* Custom parsers.
+* Better testing and documentation.

+## Basic Usage

+Add `despecable` to your Gemfile, or `gem install despecable`.

-The basic anatomy of using Despecable is to call `despec` or `despec!` in your controller action, preferably at or near the top, with a block containing param specs:
+The basic anatomy of using Despecable is to call `despec` (non-destructive) or `despec!` (destructive / in-place) in your controller action, preferably at or near the top, with a block containing param specs:

 ```ruby
 despec! do